Skip to Content

 Should you plant cool season vegetables twice a year?

-Yes, you can plant cool season vegetables twice a year—once in early spring and again for a fall harvest.
+Yes, you can plant cool-season vegetables twice a year—once in early spring and again in late summer.

 What plants can grow in cool weather?